-Providing emotional/psychological, social and physical support for residents who no longer require medical treatment but for who it is important to remain pain free and comfortable.
+Providing emotional, social and physical support for residents who no longer require medical treatment but for who it is important to remain pain free and comfortable.

 The nursing staff, the carers and the cleaners all had a massive impact on my mums wellbeing.
 They all showed compassion to the end and I will always be grateful to them.

-Palliative Care offers specialist support for those Residents who are at the latter stages of their diagnosis or have been diagnosed with a terminal condition.
+Palliative Care offers specialist support for residents who are at the latter stages of their diagnosis or have been diagnosed with a terminal condition.

-For Residents with active, progressive, far-advanced disease, the goals of palliative care are:
+For residents with active, progressive or far-advanced disease, the goals for palliative care are:

 End of Life Care includes medical therapies or procedures that are employed to palliate symptoms and ease suffering but are only a small part of the spectrum of care known as palliative care.